laktak/tome/README.md

   - [tmux options](#tmux-options)

-## Goals

-- Provide a list of commands to execute (a "playbook").
-- Easily execute these commands in any REPL (a system shell, ssh, a database client, etc.)
-- Manage these playbooks per project.
-- Bonus: completely replace the shell command history.

 ## Introduction

-After installing the tmux and vim plugins, press `<tmux-prefix> p` (default binding), this will split the current pane vertically and create or open a playbook in vim.
+- With tmux: press `<tmux-prefix> p` (default binding), this will split the current pane vertically and create or open a playbook in vim
+- With Vim only: run `vim .playbook.sh` or open a playbook file

-A playbook is a mixture of command history and script.
-It contains a list of commands that you can execute interactively in any order for any terminal application.
+A playbook is a mixture of command history, script and documentation.
+You can structure it however you like.
+On any line that you want to send to the terminal just press enter.
+This can be any shell but also a terminal application like a SQL client or ssh to a remote server.

 ```
 ls *.jpg